Cat-sushi/fmatch/README.md

 "ABC"
 ```

-This is useful for prepareing outer larger systems which join with other properties of the denial lists.
+This is useful for prepareing outer larger systems which join results with other properties of the denial lists.

 ## License